 Sadly, it took a real slap in the face (an ex-fiance who spent all my college money and threw me into $20K of debt) and crawling out of that hole to figure out I was far more than that number on the tag of my jeans.

-But not to poop all over my weight struggle.
+Of course, money worries are not everything though.
+I think I will always have to deal with my weight struggle.
 There are good things that have come out of it.
 I’ve written a romantic comedy about weight loss struggles with four more to follow in the series.
 Here’s a shameless plug for my book in case you’re interested ————————————>

 Plus, I’ve interviewed several of the Biggest Loser winners and finalists for different publications.
 All of them say the same thing: calories in vs calories out.
 Get off your butt and move.